SvenGroot/GenerateAnswerFile/doc/Json.md

 - [preinstalled.json](json/preinstalled.json): this file does not specify install options, so it's suitable for an already deployed image such as those created using sysprep or DISM tools.
-It also demonstrates a number of other options, including joining a domain, adding domain users to local groups, automatic logon, and first-logon commands and scripts.
+It also demonstrates a number of other options, including joining a domain, adding domain users to local groups, automatic log-on, and first-log-on commands and scripts.